adammotzel/secret-box/README.md

 source scripts/build.sh
 ```

 This creates a `bin` directory in project root with the app's executable, `sbox.exe`.
-You can run the executable directly or add it to your system/user `PATH` to launch via terminal (by invoking the `sbox` command).
+You can run the executable directly or add it to your system/user `PATH` to launch via terminal by invoking the `sbox` command.

 NOTE: The `build` script only supports Windows OS.
 Modify it as needed for macOS or Linux.